 Figure 2.
 UAD-1 card installation in PCI slot.
 UAD-2 in PCIe is similar. - 8.
 When the connector and slot are aligned, press the card into the slot with firm, even pressure.
 The card should "pop" into place.
 The top of the slot on the motherboard should be flush and parallel with the edge of the UAD card. - 9.
 Secure the card with the previously removed screw. - 10.
 Replace the computer case Hardware installation is now complete.
 Proceed to Authorization in the next section.
-Authorization Your UAD card must be registered at my.uaudio.com to download an authorization file, and you need a my.uaudio.com account to register the card.
-As of UAD v5.0, these procedures are significantly simplified, and are detailed in the "Authorize Plug-Ins Procedure" on page 32.
-Important: All UAD plug-ins must be authorized before they can be used.
+Authorization Your UAD device must be registered at my.uaudio.com to download an authorization file, and you need a my.uaudio.com account to register the device.
+These steps are detailed in the "Authorize Plug-Ins Procedure" on page 32.
+Important: All UAD plug-ins must be authorized before they can be used (unauthorized plug-ins can be used in demo mode for 14 days without authorization).
 Authorization is accomplished by clicking the "Authorize Plug-Ins" button in the UAD Meter & Control Panel application.
 The procedure is in the next section.
 Authorize Plug-Ins Procedure This procedure provides only the step-by-step process for UAD authorization.
 A complete overview of UAD authorization, my.uaudio.com, and the UA online store is in Chapter 4, "My.uaudio.com."
 Note: The following procedure requires an internet connection on the UAD host computer.
 To authorize from a system that is not online, see "Offline Authorization" on page 33.
 Online Authorization To download and apply the UAD authorization file when connected to the internet: - 1.
 Install UAD version 5 (or higher) software and the UAD hardware using the procedures detailed in this chapter (the system must be operating properly). - 2.
-Launch the UAD Meter & Control Panel application (see page 60) and open the Plug-Ins panel (see page 62). - 3.
-Click the "Authorize Plug-Ins" button (page 66).
+Launch the UAD Meter & Control Panel application (see page 61) and open the Plug-Ins panel (see page 63). - 3.
+Click the "Authorize Plug-Ins" button (page 67).
 The my.uaudio.com online store opens in the default web browser. - If you don't already have a my.uaudio.com account, you are directed to create one.
 Follow the instructions online. - If you already have a my.uaudio.com account, login with your email address and password.
 If your password is lost, the store can email it to you. - 4.
-Your card will be automatically registered and added to your "My Systems" Computer group, and your authorization file is generated. - 5.
+Your device will be automatically registered and added to your "My Systems" Computer group, and your authorization file is generated. - 5.
 The authorization file should begin downloading automatically.
 If not, click the "Download Authorization" link to download the auth file.
 The authorization file is downloaded by the browser to the location specified in the browser preferences. - 6.
-Double click the authorization file to load it, or "Drag and drop" the file onto any UAD Meter & Control Panel application icon/shortcut/alias.
-Drag and drop means click then hold the downloaded authorization file with the mouse, drag it on top of any UAD Meter & Control Panel application icon until the icon is highlighted, then release the mouse (see Figure 3 on page 33). - 7.
-The authorization is loaded onto the UAD card(s) and after a few seconds the "Authorizations Updated Successfully" window appears (Figure 3).
+Double click the authorization file.
+The authorization is loaded onto the UAD device(s) and after a few seconds the "Authorizations Updated Successfully" window appears (Figure 3).
 Online UAD authorization is now complete, and UAD Powered Plug-Ins are ready for use.
-Load Authorization File